oceanzus/RPiOOI/README.md

 # RPiOOI
-This repository provides examples for how to plot and update telemetered and streamed data from OOI platforms.
+This repository provides examples for how to plot near real-time telemetered and streamed data from OOI platforms.
-These examples do not save data on your local machine, but instead plot data from memory and overwrite it on the next loop.
+These examples do not save data on your local machine, but instead plot data from memory and overwrite it on the next animation loop.

 These examples were originally written for use on a Raspberry Pi.
 The idea being that you could display and update near real-time data for viewing or decision-making.
-They can easily be modified for use on other machines.
-These scripts are based in Python 3.
+These scripts are based in Python 3 and have been tested on the Raspberry Pi Model 3B+ (in Python 3.7.3) and on a Windows 10 machine (in Python 3.7.4) while using the most recent versions of the libraries.

 ## Setting Up The Pi
 There are plenty of examples on how to set up a Raspberry Pi.
 If you are new to the platform, I recommend starting with NOOBS.